Keyboard shortcuts

 7R ∥2R6L7L X2R6R2|12|0

 Parsnip (77722).
 Another good beginner pattern is parsnip.
-Notice that we often automatically do zips without noticing them; it might be easier to focus on the passes, of which there always be three from the same hand, before changing sides.
+Notice that we often automatically do zips without noticing them; it might be easier to focus on the passes, of which there will always be three from the same hand, before changing sides.

 7R ∥7R X7L ∥2L2R7R X7L ∥7L X2R2R2|11|1